makerdao/community/governance/parameter-docs/param-surplus-lot-size.md

  ## Considerations

- The Surplus Lot Size cannot be less than 0 DAI.
+ The Surplus Lot Size cannot be less than or equal to 0 DAI.